UC-Davis-molecular-computing/nuad/README.md

 ## Examples
 Some example scripts can be found in the [examples/](examples/) subfolder.

+In particular, the example [sst_canvas.py](examples/sst_canvas.py) shows a fairly simple design with realistic constraints for designing DNA sequences for a 2D canvas of single-stranded tiles (SSTs), similar to the sort of design from [this paper](https://doi.org/10.1038/nature11075).

 ## Parallelism
 Each "singular" constraint in dsd includes the ability to specify the Boolean field `Constraint.parallel`.
 If True, then the various parts of the Design will be evaluated in parallel, taking advantage of multi-core systems.
 In practice, we have found that the overhead associated with doing this is fairly hefty, so it is unlikely that one would see, for example, an 8-fold speedup on an 8-core system.
 However, one could potentially see a speedup of 2x or 3x.